ChristianAoC/energy-dashboard/README.md

 # General Info

 The idea, requirements elicitation, data and knowledge gathering, user testing, and initial coding was done by [Christian Remy](https://github.com/ChristianAoC/).
-While the project started in 2024, coding began in mid-2024.
+While the project started in 2022, coding began in mid-2024.
 Most of the work was done in Jupyter Notebooks and private Github repositories which is why the codebase doesn't reflect the first few iterations.
-Since August 2025, the main developer and maintainer is [Luke Needle](https://github.com/LukeNeedle).
+Since August 2025, the main developer and maintainer is [Luke Needle](https://github.com/LukeNeedle) who initially refactored and reconceptualised the backend and now holds the reins.

+Other contributors were [Adrian Friday](https://github.com/adrianfriday) (project's main PI and oversight), [Paul Smith](https://github.com/waternumbers) (initial data API and statistical analysis), [Oliver Bates](https://github.com/oscarechobravo) (qualitative research collaborator), [Christina Bremer](https://github.com/ChristinaBre) (Figma sketches), and [Adam Tyler](https://github.com/adam-tyler-lancaster) (data maintainer at Lancaster University).

 ## Funding